• Skip to primary navigation

 5 - Peanuts

-Peanuts are a high-protein, low-carbohydrate legume that can be used as a versatile ingredient in many different dishes.
+Peanuts are a high-protein, low-carbohydrate legume that can be used as a flexible ingredient in many different dishes.

 Peanuts have a distinctive taste and texture that sets them apart from other nuts, making them an ideal ingredient for salads, stir-fries, and other recipes.